la2050/archive/_projects/2015/la-dance-immersion.md

     As intended the pilot program is sustainable and can be planted at any number of sites in the future or should funding allow for new pilot programs to begin.
+  Where will you be working?:
+    - City of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Education/training
+    - Community outreach
+  How will your proposal improve the following “Learn” metrics?:
+    - Youth unemployment and underemployment
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'